 The pixelated CZT detectors developed by our group provide 3-D positions and energy depositions of gamma-ray interactions within their volume.
 This detailed information allows us to determine the incident direction of gamma rays, based on the physics of their interactions with the CZT.
 We use both Compton and coded aperture imaging techniques to determine the spatial distribution of gamma-ray emitting materials around our detectors.

 The focus of the imaging group is to develop new imaging techniques and algorithms for real-world applications.
 Past research includes real-time tracking of moving objects, 3-D mapping of gamma-ray emissions inside a room, source detection algorithms, and imaging high energy (>3 MeV) gamma-rays.
 Recent collaboration includes work with NASA for imaging gamma rays from neutron-activated materials as well as measurements with researchers interested in imaging gamma-rays emitted from tissue during proton cancer therapy.
-Knowledge of the uncertainty and physics of interactions in our detectors also enables us to develop more advanced, iterative reconstruction techniques and to solve inverse problems to characterize gamma-ray emitting materials such as SNM.
+Knowledge of the uncertainty and physics of interactions in our detectors also enables us to develop more advanced, iterative reconstruction techniques and to solve inverse problems to characterize gamma-ray emitting materials such as special nuclear material (SNM).
 Recent work on neutron detection via cadmium capture in our detectors has also expanded our capability to location of neutron-emitting sources.

 Another project has the goal to achieve robust, direction-dependent isotope detection using large volume CdZnTe gamma-ray detectors.
 In this work, data from both Compton and coded aperture imaging are combined in a probability-based algorithm to solve for gamma-ray spectra as a function of direction.
 In collaboration with Sandia National Laboratories, the well-established GADRAS (Gamma Detector Response and Analysis Software) will utilize this data to autonomously detect isotopes of interests and point to their direction.
 Of interest is the ability of directional information to improve the discrimination of background from isotopes of interest.
 Although this technology is designed with homeland security in mind, a range of other applications can be imagined: from space to medical imaging and radiation protection.